Fast computation of distance-generalized cores using sampling: Preliminaries and problem definition

 \section{Preliminaries and problem definition}

 In this section we establish preliminary notation and define our problem.

 Assume an undirected graph $G = (V, E)$ with $n$ nodes and $m$ edges.
 We will write $A(v)$ to be the set of nodes adjacent to $v$.
 Given an integer $h$, we define an \emph{$h$-path} to be a sequence of \emph{at most} $h + 1$ adjacent nodes.
-An \emph{$h$-neighborhood} $N(v; h)$ is then the set of nodes that are reachable with an $h$-path.
+An \emph{$h$-neighborhood} $N(v; h, X)$ is then the set of nodes that are reachable with an $h$-path in a set of nodes $X$.
+If $X = V$ or otherwise clear from context, we will drop it from the notation.
 Note that $N(v; 1) = A(v) \cup \set{v}$.